Nattie29/Capstone/README.md

 # Capstone Project AQI TO THE DEATH
 by Nattawaree Piyarat

+Update Sprint 2  (May 11, 2024)
+- Add more datapoints
+- Found affect of delay relationship between AQI and motality

 My capstone project

 ### The Problem area:
-Can we use machine learning to predict how will the air quality index be in the next 5 years?
+Can machine learning predict the death rate against the Air Quality Index (AQI)?
-Is there any relationship between air quality and health (death rate) and what are the factors that impact air quality?
+Is there any relationship between air quality and health (death rate) and what factors impact air quality?

 Nowadays, we know what will impact air pollution (wildfire, dust, car, manufacturing)

-I would like to address the AQI and number of deaths in selected Asian countries and compare between low AQI and high AQI areas.\
+I would like to address the AQI and number of deaths in selected Asian countries.\
 	- Bangladesh\
 	- Bhutan\
+	- China\
 	- India\
 	- Indonesia\
 	- Sri Lanka\